chartpath/reyearn/README.md

 - [ ] tutorial in docs
 - [ ] proper config management
 - [ ] basic JWT
-- [ ] custom result handlers in DAGs for triage
+- [ ] custom result handlers in DAGs for failure triage
-- [ ] default topic modelling with gensim  LDA
+- [ ] default topic modelling/clustering support
+- [ ] prodigy annotation UI integration

 ## Usage

-Assuming PostgresSQL is installed and running on the default port with no username or password (the default on Mac for homebrew formula builds), this sequence of commands should get you going.
+Assuming PostgresSQL is installed and running on the default port with no username or password (the default on Mac for homebrew builds), this sequence of commands should get you going.

 ```shell
 $ pip install poetry